indianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Restrictions on purchasing or selling a new automobile.

-• Obtaining an income withholding order by the child support division to get child support payments.
+• Obtaining an income withholding order from the child support division to get child support payments.

 • A charge for contempt of court.